AhmadKosmo/test_docker_postgres_four/README.md

 First of all, we declared the dockerfile (dockerfile).
 This file is necessary to prepare the application environment.

-Then, we have been creat three docker-composer yml files:
+Then, we created three docker-composer yml files:

 -- docker-compose.yml:
 In this composer we declared two containers (services): db & app, and we have been specified there volumes.